 - Why is Fannie Mae using lawyers that are accused of regularly engaging in fraud to kick people out of their homes?

 The Florida attorney general's office says it doesn't have the power to investigate banks, but it has started an investigation into the law practices.
 The firms under investigation include Shapiro & Fishman, the law offices of Marchall C. Watson and of David J. Stern, and the Florida Default Law Group.
+Essential How-To Guides on AOL Real Estate: Home Buying, Selling, Renting, Moving and Home Improvement Shapiro & Fishman object to the investigation and filed a motion to quash a subpoena for information.
+Stern's office turned over 27,000 pages of documents requested by the state.
+The other two law groups have not been available for comment.

 The members of Congress said in their letter that, "The legal pressure to foreclose at all costs is leading to a situation where servicers are foreclosing on properties on which they do not even own the note."
 They want Fannie Mae to institute "guidelines allowing servicers to proceed on foreclosure only when its legal entitlement to foreclose is clearly documented."
 They also asked Fannie Mae to "remove foreclosure mills under investigation for document fraud from the Fannie Mae's Retained Attorney Network."